 It then split into two squadrons.
 One was captured in its entirety on Java by the Japanese in 1942, but the other fought in the breakthrough at El Alamein in 1942.
 These events left it so short of men that it was transferred to Syria and Lebanon until April 1944, when it joined the Italian campaign.

-Explore the history and collections of the 3rd The King's Own Hussars by visiting the Queen's Royal Hussars Museum.
+Discover more about the 3rd The King's Own Hussars by visiting the Queen's Royal Hussars Museum in Warwick.